Animal Body Language

 - Avoid swimming or diving when there are large amounts of a shark's normal prey in the vicinity. e.g. seals are the preferred food of Great White sharks, who tend to populate cooler waters.
 If you see any seals in an area known to have Great Whites, do not get in the water.
 You may become confused with their prey, especially in low visibility like above.

 - Avoid swimming or diving in shark populated waters if you are bleeding, or have vomited or urinated in the water.
 The same applies to food scraps thrown from boats or sewage water expelled from boats.
 If your dive boat is moored up somewhere and has been squirting out sewage and the chef has been throwning fish scraps into the water daily, then sharks in the vicinity may well be more aggressive.
-Bodily fluids will attract sharks.
+Bodily fluids will attract sharks, including menses, blood from injuries incurred on a dive, and urine.
 Avoid urinating in your wet suit - most scuba divers do this, but it can attract sharks - by gradually leaking out and leaving a convenient trail - as opposed to getting out your penis from your swimming trunks/bathing costume and urinating, where the urine is only left in one area, that you can swim away from.
-Urinating in your wet suit also means your suit stinks after a while, even if you rinse it out with water.
-It is not sexy and rather gross.
+Urinating in your wet suit also obviously means your suit stinks after a while, even if you rinse it out with water.
 Chum, usually made up of sardines blood and oil, is used to attract sharks from miles around.
 Sharks will act more aggressively if there are bodily fluids in the water, especially blood.
 It changes their whole character instantly.
 They are genetically programmed to do so.
 It is a survival mechanism.

 - Avoid swimming or diving near 'bait balls' or massive shoals of sardines.
 The latter is mainly applicable to the East African coast, in April, where sardines migrate northwards and are pursued by a multitude of birds, dolphins and sharks.
 If you happen to be diving in this area and spot a large school of dolphins, it is wise not to get in the water with them, as they are likely being followed by a number of sharks, eager for a meal.
 Bait balls of course can occur anywhere, but only when there is an extremely large shoal of fish that has been chased usually initially by dolphins.
 Sharks and birds may join in the action.
 Bait balls are usually seen from the surface by the sight of many birds diving into the water at one particular spot.
 Dolphins and sharks slam into this compacted mass of fish at high speed, hoping to snatch a few in their jaws.
 Bait balls do not always stand still.
 They are a spiralling mass of panicking fish.
 The bait ball may move around.
 So if you get too close to a bait ball, you may suddenly find yourself in the middle of it or the periphery, where a shark may inadvertently bike you thinking you are part of the mass of fish.
 If you are well away from the bait ball it is usually quite safe.
 Bear in mind that sharks tend to fly into the bait ball with their eyes closed (for protection), at high speed, and so it will generally bite anything it can inside the bait ball area.
 Bait ball diving is for experienced divers only.